1969 ABA draft: Operation Kingfish

 According to the at-the-time general manager of the Indiana Pacers (and later, future commissioner of the ABA), Mike Storen, the ABA could have potentially either secured their position as a permanent alternative professional basketball league to the NBA or at least force the ABA-NBA merger to happen a lot sooner than it eventually did in 1976 had their plans for "Operation Kingfish" worked out like they had intended it to.
 The first plan for the ABA to secure Lew Alcindor to their league instead of the NBA involved them trying to get Howard Hughes to put up $1,000,000 to sign Alcindor for the Los Angeles Stars and then allow Hughes the right to televise Stars games especially on the Hughes Television Sports Network akin to a competing fourth network to what was the big three networks of American TV at the time, but that plan ultimately went nowhere despite Hughes' #1 guy at the time, Robert Mayhew, really being a fan of the ABA's idea himself.
 They then followed suit by spending no more than $10,000 on research to develop a strategy on getting Alcindor to join the ABA instead of the NBA, which included noting two key points on his profile that reflected him well during this time: his self-reliance and self-confidence in himself.
 Alcindor later had commissioner George Mikan and the Nets' owner at the time, Arthur Brown, meet with him in New York alongside the Bucks' owners at Milwaukee Pro demanding that both teams gave him their best and only offer available to him before he made his decision (Storen wanted to also get Pacers owner Dick Tinkham involved in the meeting as well, but ultimately couldn't do so), with the initial plan in mind having the ABA offer Alcindor an instant $1,000,000 alongside a mink coat (for his mother) as a bonus for signing with the Nets while working out the finer details of his yearly salary later on in the negotiations.
 Unfortunately, during the only meeting the ABA did have with Alcindor, Mikan and Brown neglected to bring out the million dollar check written out to his name and the exclusion of that check made the difference between him playing for the Nets in the ABA and playing for the Bucks in the NBA (the stated offer without the check and mink coat bonus was slated to be worth $1,000,000 for four years against the Bucks' $1.4 million deal for five years).
-Despite later efforts made by the ABA to get a second chance with him and later even have his parents try and have him reconsider once they saw the ABA's check and offer for him, Alcindor ultimately wouldn't budge from his initial decision, which ultimately led to Mikan resigning from his position as commissioner of the ABA for James Carson Gardner briefly before Jack Dolph (a former president of CBS Sports) became their more permanent commissioner for the next few seasons and helped led to Roy Boe taking over the Nets franchise a month after the draft concluded on May 1969 (which later helped them become a successful, championship winning franchise in the ABA, even without Alcindor playing for them).
+Despite later efforts made by the ABA to get a second chance with him and later even have his parents try and have him reconsider once they saw the ABA's check and offer for him, Alcindor ultimately wouldn't budge from his initial decision, which ultimately led to Mikan resigning from his position as commissioner of the ABA for James Carson Gardner briefly before Jack Dolph (a former president of CBS Sports) became their more permanent commissioner for the next few seasons and helped led to Roy Boe taking over the Nets franchise a month after the draft concluded in May 1969 (which later helped them become a successful, championship winning franchise in the ABA, even without Alcindor playing for them).